 - Acceptable on first reference if widely recognized (e.g. NCAA, NASA, FBI)

 - In running text, spell out North, West, South, and East before a street name.
 Also spell out Avenue, Boulevard, Street, Road, Drive, etc.

-- Use official names of offices (Office of Student Development rather than student development office)
+- Use official names of offices (Office of Financial Sevices rather than financial services office)

 - Adviser is the preferred spelling.